ably/sdk-api-reference/descriptions.md

 ## class AuthDetails

-The `AuthDetails` object contains the token string used to authenticate a client with Ably.
+Contains the token string used to authenticate a client with Ably.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|